mattpodwysocki/blog_posts/mapbox-mcp-crewai-updated.md

 **Key points:**
 - The `mcps` field gives each agent access to all Mapbox tools
 - The `backstory` hints at which tools to use, but agents discover and choose tools automatically
-- Both agents share the same `mapbox_mcp` configuration—no duplication needed
+- Both agents share the same `mapbox_mcp` configuration (no duplication needed)
 - `verbose=True` lets you see the agent's reasoning and tool calls

 ### Defining Tasks with Dependencies

-Tasks define what each agent should accomplish:
+Tasks define what you want each agent to do:

 ```python
 # Task 1: Geocode all the locations we want to visit